MisterTarock/Ultracar/README.md

     X_train, X_valid, y_train, y_valid = train_test_split(X, y, test_size=args.test_size, random_state=0)
 ```

 Then, we build the neural network.
 The choice of layers was made following this [Nvidia paper](https://arxiv.org/pdf/1604.07316.pdf), describing a solution found by the Nvidia researchers.
-We kept the same architecture neural network achitecture since it is very optimized and could save us weeks of trial and error in order to find a viable solution.
+We kept the same architecture neural network architecture since it is very optimized and could save us weeks of trial and error in order to find a viable solution.

 ```python
 # For the construction of this neural network, the models library from Keras